input-output-hk/peras-design/site/reports/tech-report-2.md

 The screenshot below shows the visualization of the Peras block tree:

 - Light blue rectangles represent blocks that do not record Peras certificates, whereas dark blue rectangles represent blocks that do record Peras certificates recorded in them.
-    - Block lines point to the parent block.
+    - Block arrows point to the parent block.
     - The three ⊤ and ⊥ symbols in the block indicate whether each of the three certificate-inclusion rules are true or false, respectively.
 - Salmon-colored circles represent votes for blocks, whereas olive-colored circles represent situation were a party was on the voting committee but not allowed to vote.
-    - Salmon-colored dashed lines point to the block being voted for.
+    - Salmon-colored dashed arrows point to the block being voted for.
     - The four ⊤ and ⊥ symbols in the block indicate whether each of the four voting rules are true or false, respectively.
 - Certificates are aqua rectangles.
-    - Aqua dashed lines point to the block being certified.
+    - Aqua dashed arrows point to the block being certified.
 - Nodes are red circles.
-    - The red dashed lines point to the tip of their preferred blockchain.
+    - The red dashed arrows point to the tip of their preferred blockchain.
-    - The orange dashed lines point to their $\mathsf{cert}^\prime$ and $\mathsf{cert}^*$ certificates.
+    - The orange dashed arrows point to their $\mathsf{cert}^\prime$ and $\mathsf{cert}^*$ certificates.

 ![Blocktree display in the Peras visualization web application](../diagrams/simvis-blocktree.png)